-Raising the building in a manner that does not refeatures. move, alter, or obscure character-defining 7.
+Raising the building in a manner that does not re features. move, alter, or obscure character-defining 7.
 Restoration based upon documented evidence of photographs, plans, physical evidence, or similar bui 8.
 Work consistent with the Secretary of the Interior (Analysis required): Standards for the Treatment of Historic Properties 9.
 Work compatible with a historic district (Analysis required): 10.
 Work that would not materially impair a historic resource (Attach HRER Part II).
-Note: If ANY box in STEP 5 above is check ted, a Preservation Planner MUST sign below.
-Project can proceed with exemption review .
-The p Preservation Planner and can proceed with exemption - ents (optional): vation Planner Signature: STE EP 6: EXEMPTION DETERMINATION BE COMPLETED BY PROJECT PLANNER No further environmental review is required.
+Note: If ANY box in STEP 5 above is check ed, a Preservation Planner MUST sign below.
+Project can proceed with exemption review.
+The project has been reviewed by the Preservation Planner and can proceed with exemption review.
+GO TO STEP 6. ents (optional): vation Planner Signature: STE EP 6: EXEMPTION DETERMINATION BE COMPLETED BY PROJECT PLANNER No further environmental review is required.
 The punusual circumstances that would result in a reas Project Approval Action: Signature: SFMTA Board of Directors approval Jennifer M McKellar 07/21/2021 Supporting documents are available for review on the San Francis https://sfplanninggis.org/PIM/.
-Individual files can be viewed by cli Details" link under the project's environmental record number (EN Once signed or stamped and dated, this document constitutes an Administrative Code.
-In accordance with Chapter 31 of the San Francisco Administrative cking on the Planning Applications link, clicking the "More V) and then clicking on the "Related Documents" link. exemption pursuant to CEQA Guidelines and Chapter 31 of the of Supervisors can only be filed within 30 days of the project receiving the approval action.
+Individual files can be viewed by clip Details" link under the project's environmental record number (EN Once signed or stamped and dated, this document constitutes an Administrative Code.
+In accordance with Chapter 31 of the San Francisco Administrative. cking on the Planning Applications link, clicking the "More V) and then clicking on the "Related Documents" link. exemption pursuant to CEQA Guidelines and Chapter 31 of the of Supervisors can only be filed within 30 days of the project receiving the approval action.